NilFoundation/zkLLVM/docs/manual/index.md

 ### Usage

-Cryptography suite comes in several modifications:
+Cryptography suite can be used as follows:

 1. Generic usage.
-2. In-Boost usage.
-3. Particular module usage.
+2. Selective module usage.

-4. Usage via other language bindings.
+The suite is used as a header-only and is currently statically linked.
+Future versions will allow dynamic linking.

 #### Generic Usage
-Generic usage-intended cryptography suite is split to modules available at [GitHub =nil; Crypto3 Team Repositoties](https://github.com/orgs/NilFoundation/teams/nil-crypto3/repositories).
+Generic usage-intended cryptography suite comprises modules available at [GitHub =nil; Crypto3 Team Repositories](https://github.com/orgs/NilFoundation/teams/nil-crypto3/repositories).
 Some of them are not for standalone usage, some of them are.
-So there is a suite superproject repository available at [Crypto3 GitHub](https://github.com/nilfoundation/crypto3.git).
-Superproject includes all the modules available as submodules emplaced in `libs` directory.
+So there is a suite super-project repository available at [Crypto3 GitHub](https://github.com/nilfoundation/crypto3.git).
+Super-project includes all the modules available as submodules emplaced in `libs` directory.
+A developer can thus include the super-project as a submodule in their project and would not need to resolve dependencies of each module.
+See [crypto3-scaffold](https://github.com/NilFoundation/crypto3-scaffold) as an example of usage.

-This case is handled by several branches of the same intention in all the module repositories as well as in superproject repository.
+Generic-purposed suite uses CMake as build system with [cmake-modules](https://github.com/BoostCMake/cmake-modules.git) CMake library used for easier in-project targets management.

+### Selective module usage

+Developer can select to include a one or more modules to reduce the sources of resulting project and dependencies tree height.
+This however does require the developer to manually resolve all required dependencies.

+### Branching/contributing

 These branches are partially compliant to GitFlow branching model:
 * `master` - contains tagged release versions.
 * `develop` - contains in-development library state, used for feature-branching.
 * `#version-branch` - contains changes related to particular version development.
 * `#issue-branch` - contains changes related to particular issue.

-Such a case supposes all the actual development is processed in modules repositories, so there would not be many of issue-related branches in superproject repository.

-Generic-purposed suite uses CMake as build system with [cmake-modules](https://github.com/BoostCMake/cmake-modules.git) CMake library used for easier in-project targets management.

-#### In-Boost Usage

-In-Boost usage supposes the library to contain only proven and secure state-of-art modules packed into one repository with no submodules at all.

-Boost-ified version is handled by separate repository [Boost Crypto3](https://github.com/nilfoundation/boost-crypto3.git)

-For now this gets accomplished by several branches:
-* `master` - contains tagged release version of Boost-ified library with modules only approved by Boost community to be included in library.
-* `develop` - contains in-development library state.

-All the actual development is processed in library's generic-purpose modification, so this means Boost-related branches are merge-only.

-### Particular Module Usage ###

-Usage of particular modules is supposed to be useful for minimization of resulting project sources amount and reducing the dependencies tree height.
+The above nomenclature is followed for both super-repository and single module repositories as well.